-The earlier, 2006 Growth Plan included policies for achieving complete communities with a mix and more efficient use of land uses, compact built form and intensification within the existing
+The earlier, 2006 Growth Plan included policies for achieving complete communities with a mix and more efficient use of land uses, compact built form and intensification within the existing built boundary.
+It also designated 25 Urban Growth Centres across the Greater Golden Horseshoe, including Downtown Brampton, an area which includes the Study Area.

 Section 2.2.2 of the Growth Plan requires municipalities to direct residential growth to within the delineated built-up area, increasing from the current 40-per-cent intensification target to at least 50 per cent by the next municipal comprehensive review.
-These recommendations are aimed at helping Brampton achieve these long-term goals and nothing in the recommended policies and zoning conflicts with the Growth Plan.
+These recommendations are aimed at